 - Buildings and Lonely Bear cannot be dusted.
 Your progress would be severely hampered if you did so.

 - The village has a level, too!
 You can see the level-up requirements in a button in the upper-right if you tap on an empty square while in the village.
 If you meet the level-up requirements, tap the button to level up the village!

 - Usually the level-up requirement will be a certain amount of passive honey per second or berries per second or both.
 If you don't have that yet, increase your currency generation until you do!

 - In the lower-right corner of the village is a lock icon.
 At some point when your village is a high enough level, you can tap it and will get the option to expand your village.

 - In the normal gameplay progression you will be trading in your village every so often for a brand new one.
 So go ahead and make the current village as awesome as you like, but don't get too attached to it.

 - There's more info here, but feel free to put off reading it for a few days while you get a handle on the rest of the game.
-The first time this can happen is at village level 16, which you probably won't reach in your first few days of play.
+The first time this can happen is when your village reaches Level 16, which probably won't happen in your first few days of play.